Fortified and wooden churches, imposing castles, medieval cities, fantastic painted monasteries, wild nature, traditions, rural vibe and many more!

 Peles Castle was the final resting place for several Romanian monarchs, including King Carol I, who died here in 1914, as well as King Ferdinand and Queen Maria.

-In the evening arrive in Bucharest.
+In the evening arrival in Bucharest.
 End of the tour.